Laugusti/go-sforce/README.md

 ## Overview of Packages
 * credentials - Provides OAuth credentials need to make API requests.
 * session - Used to request an access token from the Salesfore API using the OAuth credentials.
-* restclient - Client for the Salesforce Rest API.
+* service - Clients for the Salesforce API.
 ## Usage
 ### Create a session
 1. Create unauthenticated session